microsoft/pxt-arcade/docs/skillmap/educator-info/shark-map-info.md

 **Shark Splash** introduces a number of MakeCode Arcade game design elements.

 In this set of activities, students will create a MakeCode Arcade game that involves blasting enemies and collecting sustenance.
 This guide is intended for students who are new to MakeCode with little to moderate previous coding experience.
-Through step-by-step instructions, students will focus on game creation across 3 different categories: [Enemies](#enemy-path), [Food](#food-path), and [Modification](#modification-path).
+Through step-by-step instructions, students will focus on game creation across 3 primary topics: destroying enemies, collecting food, and custom modification.

-Designed for students between the ages of 11 & 15, this experience contains a total of 9 tutorials (approximating at least 52 minutes of instruction) spread over 2 sessions.
+Designed for students between the ages of 11 & 15, this experience contains a total of 8 tutorials (approximating at least 52 minutes of instruction) plus an additional modification tutorial spread over 2 sessions.
 At the end of the learning path, students receive a certificate of completion.

 |                 | Minutes* | Game Type | Key Concepts |
 | --------------- | -------- | --------- | ------------ |